Unity-Technologies/com.unity.multiplayer.docs/transport_versioned_docs/version-2.0.0/workflows/workflow-client-server-jobs.md

 ---
 id: jobs
-title: Efficient client and server
+title: Efficient client and server workflow
 ---

+Make note/tip/whatever that "Client and Server over UDP" and "Client and Server over Websocket" are simpler workflows

 In the workflow [Creating a minimal client and server](workflow-client-server.md), the client should look like this [code example](samples/clientbehaviour.cs.md).